 Visiting Amherst through our U.S. Service Member Travel Grant Current or former members of the U.S. military are encouraged to consider visiting Amherst College during the academic year with the support of our U.S. Service Member Travel Grant.
 Those selected for our travel grant will receive fully-funded, round-trip transportation (within the continental U.S.), overnight accommodations, meals, and local transportation.
 This on-campus experience will provide an excellent opportunity to attend classes, speak with some current military-connected students, and meet with admission and financial aid staff, as well as explore the campus, town and surrounding area.
 Interested students should submit our online U.S. Service Member Travel Grant application.

 Applying to Amherst as a U.S. Veteran or Service Member Most well-qualified veterans and service members who have enrolled at Amherst began their academic careers at community colleges or other educational institutions.
-U.S. veterans or service members interested in transfer admission to Amherst should consult our information pages for transfer applicants and the Amherst Community College Collaboration Agreement to learn more about the transfer requirements and transfer application process.
+U.S. veterans or service members interested in transfer admission to Amherst should consult our information pages for transfer applicants and our Transferring to Amherst information sheet to learn more about the transfer requirements and transfer application process.
 Alternatively, qualified U.S. veterans or service members may also apply to Amherst as first-year students.
 All U.S. veteran and service member applicants are eligible for our Quick Pass application fee waiver.

 Application Fee Waiver The college is proud to offer an application fee waiver to any veteran or service member interested in applying through our Quick Pass fee waiver.